rouge8/futures-market/README.markdown

 - Run `setup-production` to setup the database and collect the static files.

 - Run `runserver-production` if you want to start the server without supervisord.

+The URL prefix in production can be configured in `futures_market/settings_production.py`.
+This lets you host the market at URLs like `http://hostname/markets/` rather than `http://hostname/`.

 ## Internals